 Advantages of a General Contractor

-- He takes care of every part of the project hence the project completion is worry-free for you
+- They take care of every part of the project hence the project completion is worry-free for you

 - They safeguard you against any legal liabilities as they are fully licensed and insured against all workplace liabilities